bndw/len.to/content/post/index_wa.md

 One failed nap attempt and half hour later I was invited to join a few friends in Index, Washington.
-They'd made the trip to Seattle for the wedding but wisely planned a few extra days of rock climbing, so, without missing a beat (or changing clothes) I loaded up the car and left.
+They'd made the trip to Seattle for the wedding but wisely planned a few extra days of rock climbing.
+Without missing a beat (or changing clothes) I loaded up the car and left.

 <br>